 Writer / Director

 MIKE MOSALLAM is a producer, director, writer for the theatre, film and television.
-Through his production company, Mike Mosallam Productions (www.watchmmp.com), he and his team produced short films: "Breaking Fast" (Cannes Film Festival) and "Brothers" (8-time Jury & Audience Award Winner), both directed by Mike, along with the upcoming "Ubuntu."
-He is currently in post-production on his feature film, "Breaking Fast" (based on the short), which is set for completion in 2019.
+Through his production company, Mike Mosallam Productions (www.watchmmp.com), he and his team produced short films: "Breaking Fast" (Cannes Film Festival) and "Brothers" (9-time Jury & Audience Award Winner), both directed by Mike, along with the upcoming "Ubuntu."
+His feature film debut, “Breaking Fast” (based on the short), was completed in late summer 2019 and hopes to inspire film festival audiences worldwide.
 He is the creator and Co-Executive-Producer of the critically-acclaimed TLC series, "All-American Muslim."
 On the theatre side, Mike has produced and directed more than 100 theatrical productions from large-scale musicals, intimate cabaret settings, plays, concerts, and multi-media theatrical events.
 After eight years in New York / Los Angeles, Mike returned to Michigan in 2009 to head a new initiative, the Wayne County Film Office, and helped attract more than 70 titles to the metro Detroit area.
-Since January 2012, he has worked in production planning and development for Sunset Studios and Netflix Studios, and he currently serves at the Vice President of Production Development for DGMT, a company that develops and manages film and tv studios globally.
+Since January 2012, he has worked in production planning and development for Sunset Studios and Netflix Studios, and currently serves as the Vice President of Production Development for DGMT, a company that develops and manages film and tv studios globally.

 Seth Hauer currently works in development at Alan Poul’s company Boku Films.
 He most recently wrapped Season 6 of the Emmy-winning show “Girls.”
 Prior to HBO, he worked for MGM, coordinating production on the studio side for shows such as “Teen Wolf” and “Vikings.”
 Prominent in Hauer’s other TV work was his involvement in “Codes of Conduct,” a HBO six-hour limited series helmed by Academy Award winner Steve McQueen, as well as his development in the “Tales of the City” reboot for Netflix.
 He was an Associate Producer on HBO’s “Looking,” which was recognized by GLAAD, GALECA, and won a NewNowNext Award.

-Sarah Bazzi is a Lebanese-American film and television producer whose work has appeared at Court Métrage at the Cannes Film Festival, InsideOut: Toronto, the Arab Film Festival and more.
-Sarah spent the last year at ABC Television where she worked on the alphabet network’s Digital Originals initiative, helping build their free video-streaming platform, ABCd.
+Sarah Bazzi is a Lebanese-American film and television producer whose work has appeared at Court Métrage at the Cannes Film Festival, InsideOut: Toronto, the Arab Film Festival and collected numerous accolades worldwide.
+Sarah has been involved with ABC Television’s Digital Originals initiative, helping build their free video-streaming platform, ABCd.
 Early in her career, she worked on Season 2 of FX’s “The Bridge” and spent two years as a Production Coordinator at Film LA, where she oversaw the on-location production of shows such as “Major Crimes,” “The League” and ABC’s “Modern Family” on behalf of the city.
-Drawn to stories that help lend a voice to marginalized and underrepresented characters, she hopes to foster space by which to redefine the idea of the contemporary Muslim woman.

-Alex Lampsos spent the majority of his life immersed in cultural discovery as his family expanded horizons in various parts of the world.
-An honors graduate of the New York Film Academy, Alex launched his career at the prestigious Toronto International Film Festival in Industry Relations.
-Since his move to Los Angeles, he produced over 40 films, commercials and music videos resulting in 100+ festival selections and awards, including Netflix’s “Cherry Pop” and the “Iron Man MK50 Robot” commercial for Marvel / Disney / Sony / Ubtech.
+Alex Lampsos launched his career at the prestigious Toronto International Film Festival in Industry Relations.
+He has produced over 40 films, commercials and music videos resulting in 100+ festival selections and awards, including Netflix’s “Cherry Pop” and the “Iron Man MK50 Robot” commercial for Marvel / Disney / Sony / Ubtech.
 On the music video front, Alex has produced for numerous top-tier “Rupaul's Drag Race” stars with millions of views on YouTube.
-His work has been featured in Forbes Magazine, Entertainment Weekly, People Magazine, Entertainment Tonight, Billboard, Paper Magazine, Out, The Advocate, Movie Maker Magazine and more.
+His work has been featured in Forbes Magazine, Entertainment Weekly, People Magazine, Entertainment Tonight, Billboard, Paper Magazine, Movie Maker Magazine and more.